Multi-Instance App And Web Launcher

 Run each Mac app instance separately.

-Download Parall, check compatibility, or contact support before purchasing if you want a specific app tested.
+Download Parall, create app and website shortcuts, check compatibility, or contact support before purchasing if you want a specific app tested.